lttech-llc/tinkerAccess/README.md

 ### Install the tinkerAccess system

 There are two main components to the system.
-If you intend to use the client and server software on separate phyical devices, then you will want to review the individual documents regarding the installation, configuration, and operation of each respective piece.
+If you intend to use the client and server software on separate physical devices, then you will want to review the individual documents regarding the installation, configuration, and operation of each respective piece.

 - [tinker-access-server](/tinker_access_server/README.md)
 - [tinker-access-client](/tinker_access_client/README.md)

 If however, you intend to use both the server and client on the same physical device, then you can follow these simple instructions.
 You will need to complete these client [prerequisites](/tinker_access_client/docs/prerequisites.md) before running the install script.

-From the Rasbian terminal:
+From the Pi terminal:

 ```
 git clone https://github.com/TinkerMill/tinkerAccess.git